fmaussion/fmaussion.github.io/index.md

  part of the [Research Centre for Climate](https://www.uibk.ac.at/climate-cryosphere/) at the University of Innsbruck.

-I'm passionate about all things related to our climate system.
+I am passionate about all things related to the climate system.
-I&#160;specialize on our atmosphere and cryosphere, which I study mostly with the help of numerical and statistical models.
-I also don't mind leaving my computer and go out to measure things from time to time as well.
+I&#160;specialize on the study of our atmosphere and cryosphere, mostly with the help of numerical and statistical models.
+I don't mind going outside once in a while to measure things.

 Before Innsbruck, I was working at the
 [Chair of Climatology](http://www.klima.tu-berlin.de/index.php?show=home_start&lan=en/),